Skyost/Algogo/README.md

 * Automatically checks for updates.
 * Print your algorithm or save it in your computer.
 * Give a title and an author to your algorithm.
-* Can be used as learning purposes.
+* Can be used for learning purposes.
 * Export your algorithm to other languages (PHP, JS, ...).

 ## Screenshots